idapgroup/Guidelines/Internship/iOS/2023/Task.md

 1. coding solution;
 2. on-site interview.

-There are no requirements to the OS or programming language used for task implementation.
+There are no requirements for the OS or programming language used for task implementation.
 First- and third-party libraries that implement the whole task are not permitted.
+But is allowed to use them for a partial solution.

 Solutions would be assessed based on the following criteria: